How QuantifiedConstraints can let us put join back in Monad

 Now, let’s take a closer look at the code that gets generated when we derive

-for the T
+an instance of Monad-plus-join for the T newtype from

 this section.